Your attitude influences your behavior and the other way around, so in essence, you can become what you pretend to be.

 The other group in another room was simply asked to produce a series of facial expressions expressing sadness.

-Remarkably, the second group, the people who were pretending, showed the same physiological responses as the first.
+Remarkably, the second group, the people pretending, showed the same physiological responses as the first.

 The people with the pen between their teeth rated the comedians and cartoons much funnier than the other group.